 The Star of India glides through Stage Harbor in Chatham.
 Photo by John Fitts.

 Chatham (pop.
 6,125) was settled in 1656 when William Nickerson from Yarmouth "purchased" a large parcel of land from the Sachem Mattaquason for the price of a boat.
-However it wouldn't be until 1712, after years of legal maneuvering, that the land was incorporated as a town separate from Eastham.
+However, it wouldn't be until 1712, after years of legal maneuvering, that the land was incorporated as a town separate from Eastham.

 Diggin' for dinner on Morris Island with the Chatham Lighthouse in the background.
 Photo by John Fitts.

 If you are interested in maritime history, you are in luck.
 The Chatham Historical Society operates the Atwood House Museum and offers several exhibits, workshops and lectures all year.
 The Chatham Marconi Maritime Center houses some fascinating artifacts and exhibits relating to Guglielmo Marconi, wireless communication and the Titanic.
 Be sure to take a tour of the Chatham Lighthouse and get a fantastic view from the top.

 If the arts are your thing, why not take in a show at the Chatham Drama Guild (year-round) or the Monomoy Theatre (summer).
 The Creative Arts Center offers workshops and classes and hosts several sales, exhibits and shows throughout the year.
 Like several of the Cape's other towns, Chatham is home to a Cape Cod Baseball League team—the Chatham Anglers.

-Most importantly, the people of Chatham like to have fun and host several festivals and events throughout the year including their giant 4th of July parade, holiday celebration in December and of course, First Night Chatham!
+Most importantly, the people of Chatham like to have fun and host several festivals and events throughout the year including their giant 4th of July parade, holiday celebration in December and of course, First Night Chatham.
 Where else could you see cod drop at the stroke of midnight?